THERAPY PROGRAMS: CHILD SERVICES

 ABA RESOURCES: INSURANCE COVERAGE

 As more and more states enact autism mandates, insurance coverage for autism treatment continues to increase.
-Currently, 37 states have autism mandates that require insurance carriers to provide coverage for autism treatment.
-In many states with mandates, not all insurance plans are required to provide coverage for autism treatment.
+Currently, 45 states require insurance carriers to provide coverage for autism treatment.
+In many states with autism mandates, not all insurance plans are required to provide coverage for autism treatment.
 To find out which plans offer should include autism coverage in your state, click here.
 Although self-funded plans are rarely required to include autism coverage, a growing number of self-funded plans have voluntarily added autism treatment benefits to their health care plans.
 Parents should check with their human resources department to find out if their employer is one of these companies or to ask if such a benefit can be added.

 APPEALING AN INSURANCE DENIAL